 - Decide primary measures for inclusion in benchmarking.

 - Settle on benchmarking method.

 - Identify research source target participants.

-- Design screening survey to assist with target participant selection.
+- Design a screening survey to assist with target participant selection.

-- Determine how to contact and screen target participants.
+- Determine how to contact and screen the target participants.

-- Design benchmarking Survey and User Interface (UI) for online access.
+- Design online benchmarking Survey and User Interface (UI).